 He can act as your “in-house” technical expert, undertaking design reviews and quality audits on the hardware and software for wind farm electrical and control systems.

 For investors, Martin can brief you on technology road-maps for electrical and control aspects of wind turbine technology.
-For the last two years Martin has supported the designer of a novel direct drive generator growing from concept design to a first prototype and positive first audience with a major wind turbine manufacturer.
+Martin has supported the designer of a novel direct drive generator growing from a concept design to a first prototype and a positive first audience with a major wind turbine manufacturer.

 Since February 2015, Martin has performed the role of Asset Manager on behalf of the owners of four onshore wind farms in the UK.
 This involves providing day to day liaison with, and challenge to, the O&M service providers.
 He also identifies and instructs third party organisations providing supporting services, and recommends and introduces new asset management tools and processes to improve overall asset performance.
 Supported by the rest of our team, he provides analysis of SCADA data to highlight under-performing turbines and to sanity check routine reports.